gdaghero/nasa-daily-images/README.md

-EPIC Challenge app
+Nasa Daily Images
 ==================

-This is the repository for the EPIC Challenge app.
+This is the repository for nasa daily images.
 It is entirely built with Kotlin and Jetpack Compose and it follows Android development best practices.

 ## Overview